matryx/nanome-docs/docs/plugins/superimpose.md

 <vimg src="plugins-page/superimpose_menu.png" />

-1. In the upper left, Superimpose Proteins Using **Backbone α carbons** is the default selection, and will result in an overlay based on all paired alpha carbons between the two proteins.
-Switching this selection to Superimpose Proteins Using **All Heavy Atoms** uses backbone atoms and side chain atoms (all protein atoms except for Hydrogen) for all paired residues.
+1. In the upper left, the user can select the Overlay Method.
+    -   **Backbone α carbons**: Overlay structures based on all paired alpha carbons between the two proteins.
+    -   **All Heavy Atoms**: Uses backbone atoms and side chain atoms (all protein atoms except for Hydrogen) for paired residues.

 2. In the upper right, there are 3 available alignment modes.
     -   **Align to Entire Fixed Reference**: Uses a sequence based alignment to superimpose entire proteins on top of each other.
     -   **1 specific Chain from the Fixed Reference**: Uses a sequence based  alignment to superimpose the moving structures onto a specified chain on the Fixed Reference.
     -   **By Binding Site**: The user selects a ligand on the fixed reference, and the surrounding binding site is aligned to the moving structures using a spatial based algorithm (See methodoligies for more details)

 3. A list of proteins in the workspace appears in the main panel.
 In this panel, choose **Fixed Reference** and **Moving Structures**, and subselect a chain for each, if aligning by chain (see 4, below).